Stupid Simple System

 2

-Make it easy - Send a direct link to your Google review page.
-No searching required.
+Make it stupidly easy - Send a direct link to your Google review page.
+If they have to search for your business, they won't do it.

 3